Carola Heinzel

 Currently, I am a PhD student in the probability group within the mathematical institute of the University of Freiburg.

-I am member of the CRC Small Data.
+I am a member of the CRC Small Data.

 Abteilung für Mathematische Stochastik